 The New England Journal of Medicine: Protection or Harm?
 Suppressing Substance-Use Data opens in a new tab

 What if it were impossible to closely study a disease affecting 1 in 11 Americans over 11 years of age — a disease that’s associated with more than 60,000 deaths in the U.S. each year, that tears families apart, and that costs society hundreds of billions of dollars?
 What if the affected population included vulnerable and underserved patients and those more likely than most Americans to have costly and deadly communicable diseases, including HIV–AIDS?
 What if we could not thoroughly evaluate policies designed to reduce costs or improve care for such patients?
 These questions are not rhetorical.
 In an unannounced break with long-standing practice, the Centers for Medicare and Medicaid Services (CMS) began in late 2013 to withhold from research data sets any Medicare or Medicaid claim with a substance-use–disorder diagnosis or related procedure code.

 The American Journal of Accountable Care: Treating Behavioral Health Disorders in an Accountable Care Organization opens in a new tab

-The additional healthcare costs incurred by people with behavioral comorbidities are estimated to be $293 billion in 2012 across commercially-insured, Medicaid, and Medicare beneficiaries in the United States.
-Based on our literature review on the results of effective integration of medical and behavioral healthcare programs, we calculate that 9-16% ($26 – $48 billion) can potentially be saved annually through effective integration of medical and behavioral services.
+The additional health care costs incurred by people with behavioral comorbidities are estimated to be $293 billion in 2012 across commercially-insured, Medicaid and Medicare beneficiaries in the U.S. Based on our literature review on the results of effective integration of medical and behavioral health care programs, we calculate that 9-16 percent ($26 – $48 billion) can potentially be saved annually through effective integration of medical and behavioral services.
 Unfortunately, many individuals with chronic medical conditions and co-occurring MH/SUD disorders are never diagnosed and treated for their behavioral conditions.
 Since this study used administrative claim data to identify illnesses and costs, these patients were not identified as suffering from these conditions.